 Since then, the concept has not been considered in courts and legislatures to defend intrusions of privacy, and technology companies have slowly permeated obscurity's territory.
 One notable example is Clearview AI.

 Clearview is a facial recognition application that scouts the web for existing public information of individuals, but unlike other facial recognition solutions that rely on mass surveillance and limited datasets, Clearview’s strength lies on its code.
-In essence, the user of the application — be it a random person on the street or a police officer — takes or uploads a photo of a person and within seconds the algorithm returns its findings: the possible identity of the individual, their connections, locations, interests, personal characteristics, etc. The New York Times reported that, as of January, 2020, the company has mined over 3 billion pictures — from Facebook to Google’s products to millions of other websites — allowing it to triangulate information and create strong connections around it, a feat that without its algorithms would require immense human power.
+In essence, the user of the application—be it a random person on the street or a police officer—takes or uploads a photo of a person and within seconds the algorithm returns its findings: the possible identity of the individual, their connections, locations, interests, personal characteristics, sexual orientation, etc. The New York Times reported that the company has mined over 3 billion pictures as of January, 2020—from Facebook to Google's products to millions of other websites—allowing it to triangulate information and create strong connections around it, a feat that without its algorithms would require immense human power.

 Its main goal is to help law enforcement solve crimes, but as is the case with other surveillance tools, its chilling effects do not stop there.
-The tool navigates the public sphere and extracts its information from it, effortlessly presenting it to anyone who might ask for it.
+The tool navigates the public sphere and extracts its information from it.

 It is becoming increasingly easy for governments and corporations (and soon the public) to access peoples' personal information.
 It wasn't long ago when we could venture in public in expectation of reasonable privacy.
 Today's legal doctrine has evolved to the point that nobody can expect privacy in public, and companies like Clearview prove that.
 Clearview takes what we once considered semi-private and puts it in the forefront of our lives, creating an impeccable public memory repository.
 In that domain, obscurity remains undefended and our information is no longer relatively safe for it is easier than ever before to understand and obtain it.
 If Clearview or other copycats become widely available our lives will become open books, inviting the eyes of the curious, compelling us to suppress our words, thoughts, behaviors, and public wanderings, forcing us to live with the fear that our movements and identities will be open to scrutiny at anytime and anywhere.